twitter/communitynotes/content/overview.md

 2. ### Ratings

-Participants can rate the helpfulness of other's notes.
-Ratings help identify which notes are most helpful, and allow Birdwatch to raise the visibility of those found most helpful by a wide range of contributors.
-Ratings will also inform future reputation models that recognize those whose contributions are consistently found helpful by a diverse set of people.
+Contributors can rate the helpfulness of other's notes.
+Ratings help identify which notes are most helpful, and allow Birdwatch to raise the visibility of those found most helpful by people from [different perspectives](../diversity-of-perspectives).
+Ratings also inform our reputation models that recognize those whose contributions are consistently found helpful by a diverse set of people.

 [Learn more about rating notes →](../rating-notes/)